bohnelang/Apache2_ReverseProxy_switch_Backend_by_Cookie/Readme.md

          https://www.mycompany.test        https://cms1.mycompany.test
 ```

+Now you have a presantation and want to switch by one click from the current to the new one.

 ## Material and Methods
 Now you have different ways:
 * Switch by protocol: `http://www.mycompany.test/start/` -> Problems with data from forms